-However, this tends not to be a dominant problem in most couples.
-However, recently there has been a significant increase in the number of elderly people being targeted by fraudulent schemes and near-fraudulent requests.
-As a result, to the extent that an estate plan can protect the privacy of a married couple, especially as they age, this can help protect the surviving spouse from being targeted by such plans.
-Estate planning is the preparation of tasks that serve to manage a person's asset base in the event of disability or death.
+As people age, they become more vulnerable to fraudulent schemes and requests.
+To the extent that an estate plan can protect the privacy of a married couple, this can help protect the surviving spouse from being targeted by such plans.
+Estate planning also involves managing a person's asset base in the event of disability or death.
 This includes bequeathing assets to heirs and settling estate taxes.